levysantiago/ethernaut-challenges/1-fallback/README.md

 **Recommended Mitigation**: The mitigation depends on the project requirements.
 But here are some ways we could fix this issue:

 1. Remove the `Fallback::receive` function and only allow users to contribute through `Fallback::contribute` function.
 2. Update the `Fallback::receive` comparison to `msg.value > 0 && contributions[msg.sender] > contributions[owner]`.
-This would ensure that the ownership is only changed if the user contribution is greater than the last owner.
+This would ensure that the ownership is only changed if the user contribution is greater than the last owner contribution.
 This would be like:

 ```diff
 receive() external payable {